kjames2001/OpenWRT-PVE-AP-MT7922/README.md

     set +x

-I set up a cron job to run this script to check for internet access, and renew dhcp lease from openwrt vm if no ethernet cable is plugged in:
+I set up a cron job to run this script to check for internet access @reboot, and renew dhcp lease from openwrt vm if no ethernet cable is plugged in:

     #!/bin/bash